-The Pan Am Historical Foundation announces the eleventh annual Dave Abrams and Gene Banning Pan Am Research Grant competition.
+The Pan Am Historical Foundation announces the twelfth annual Dave Abrams and Gene Banning Pan Am Research Grant competition.
 Up to $1,500 will be awarded to support scholarly research using the Pan American World Airways, Inc. Records held by the University of Miami Libraries’ Special Collections.
 The grant honors two of Pan Am’s most avid historians, Dave Abrams and Gene Banning.

 Since its first international flight in 1927, Pan Am positioned itself as a world leader in American commercial aviation.
 The Pan Am records date from 1927 to the 1990s and include administrative and financial files; technical and research reports; public relations and promotional materials; internal publications including newsletters, journals and press releases; and thousands of photographs.